dendronhq/dendron-site/vault/dendron.topic.vaults.md

             url: 'git@github.com:dendronhq/dendron.git'
 ```

 When someone pulls down a workspace with a `dendron.yml` that contains a remote vault, Dendron will automatically initialize the vault at the given `fsPath`.
-If the vault is a [[Workspace Vault|dendron.ref.vaults#workspace-vault]], Dendron will pull downt the workspace to `{workspaceName}/fsPath`.
+If the vault is a [[Workspace Vault|dendron.ref.vaults#workspace-vault]], Dendron will pull down the workspace to `{workspaceName}/fsPath`.

 ## Vault Types